 Alongside ensuring that their rental opportunity is fit for human habitation and provides the tenants with basic amenities and utilities such as gas, water and electricity, landlords cannot overlook their responsibilities for repair.

 What Are the Landlord’s Responsibilities for Repairs?

 Enforced through section 11 of the 1985 Landlord and Tenant Act, rental property owners are legally obligated to “keep in repair the structure and exterior of the dwelling, including drains, gutters and external pipes.”
 Alongside ensuring that that “installations in the dwelling for the supply of water, gas and electricity and for sanitation” are fully operations, with the facilities for “space heating and heating water” being kept in proper working order.

-Landlord Responsibility for Repairs
+Tenant Responsibility for Repairs?

-Need access to the busy London property market?
+Built by experienced property investors and landlords, PropertyLoop connects renters with the owners directly.
+Your property is featured on all major search and comparison portals as well as advertised by PropertyLoop everywhere else on the Internet.
+You don’t have to worry about finding the good renters, that’s the job for the platform.
+Receive offers straight to your mailbox and select the renters that are right for your property.
+Need access to busy London property market?
 No problem at all!
 PropertyLoop is the London market specialist with years of experience and unique knowledge.
-Whatever your needs are, you can always speak to our friendly support staff.
-Renting property is made as simple as one, two, three…
+Whatever your needs are, you can always speak to friendly support staff.
+Renting property is made as simple as one, two, three.